yadaltmn/A6-CS149/README.md

 ## Acknowledgements

-Thanks to the course instructor for the assignment guidance, classmates for discussing edge cases, ZyBooks for the testing environment, and online references fo
+Thanks to the course instructor for the assignment guidance, classmates for discussing edge cases, ZyBooks for the testing environment, and online references for C.